 I'm currently working on getting my model from an OK look up to something good...

 Having worked in the architecture industry for around 3 years.
-I have found many people struggle with being fast with AutoCAD and getting things done on time.
+I have found that many people struggle with being fast with AutoCAD and getting things done on time.

 One aspect of AutoCAD that i like to customize to hasten my drafting process is creating and modifying my shortcuts for command.
 As we know, there are specific commands that we use to draft.
 C for circle, Rec for rectangle and so forth.
 Typing in C is obviously faster than typing Circle and Rec faster than Rectangle.
 However, for commands that doesn't have these short command, we can change it.